Levels of Economic Integration

 - Free trade.
 Tariffs (a tax imposed on imported goods) between member

-countries are abolished or significantly reduced.
+countries are significantly reduced, some abolished altogether.
 Each member

 country keeps its own tariffs in regard to third countries.
 The

-general goal is to develop economies of scale and comparative advantages,
+general goal of free trade agreements is to develop economies of scale and comparative advantages,

 which promotes economic

-implying that the same tariffs are applied to third countries.
-Custom
+member countries, implying that the same tariffs are applied to

-unions are particularly useful to level the competitiveness
+unions are particularly useful to level the competitive

 playing field and address the problem of re-exports (using